 The employees of the Plan are eligible to participate in a defined contribution 401(k) plan sponsored by the Parent subject to the participation eligibility set forth in the plan.
 Eligible employees are allowed to contribute up to the maximum allowed by law.
 The Plan matches up to the first 4% of compensation contributed by the employees subject to a one-year cliff vesting requirement.
 The Plan has no legal obligation to provide benefits under the plan.
-The Plan's expense recognized in connection with the 401(k) plan was \$0.3 million and \$0.2 million in 2022 and 2021, respectively.
+The Plan's expense recognized in connection with the 401(k) plan was \$0.3 million in both 2023 and 2022.